 - Keychain: These are smaller containers with usually about ½ to 1 ounce.
 They are very convenient to carry but have limited range and only enough spray for a few attacks.

-- Canister: Canisters can hold a lot, and often have long ranges.
-I personally find them unsuitable for everyday carry unless they are on a holster.
+- Canister: Canisters can hold a lot and often have long ranges.
+I find them unsuitable for everyday carry unless they are on a holster.
 Aside from being bulky to carry, they are hard to get out of your purse/bag quickly.
-However, if you are planning a bug out bag or looking for bear defense, then canisters are the best option.
+However, canisters are the best option if you are planning a bug out bag or looking for bear defense.
+See bear spray vs pepper spray.

 - Guns: These “guns” fire pepper spray.
 They have more accurate sprays and can go long distances.
 Like canisters, they take longer to withdraw.
 However, they have the added plus of looking intimidating to an attacker.
 Read our guide to the best pepper spray guns.

 - Concealed/Disguised: These sprays are meant to look like tubes of lipstick, pens, or other everyday products.
 Generally, they are a bit gimmicky but could be suitable for self-defense in certain situations.